Oliquae/Oliquae/README.md

 ## Why is it empty?

-All my personal projects I had on this website have been deleted from this website then archived on my personal computer and will be transfered to another Git platform.
+All my personal projects I had on this website have been deleted then archived on my personal computer and will be transfered to another Git platform.
 I will not keep any new personal project on this one, I'll put them elsewhere!

 **Long Story Short:** I don't like AI.